v1cki-tran/Imaging-cloud-coverage/README.md

 - Credits

 # Introduction
 This project focuses on designing and developing a cloud imaging system that captures whole-sky photographs, computes cloud coverage, monitors cloud movement, and outputs both graphical and time-lapse data.
 This is a final capstone project for the class of 2025 Photographic Sciences at the Rochester Institute of Technology.
-Landsat 9 launched by NASA in 2021 in order to gather data about the Earths surface.
-Since 1999, the Rochester Institute of Technology (RIT) has provided thermal infrared (TIR) reference data for calibrating Landsat thermal sensors and plays a key role in validating their corresponding products.​ This project will be used along with ground-based instrumentation to measure surface temperature and cloud coverage.
-This system will provide critical information for validating Landsat’s thermal imaging products.
+This project was purpose built for DIRS Group at RIT.
+Since 1999, the Rochester Institute of Technology (RIT) has provided thermal infrared (TIR) reference data for calibrating Landsat thermal sensors and plays a key role in validating their corresponding products.​ Landsat 9 launched by NASA in 2021 in order to gather data about the Earths surface.
+Landsat reads groud temperature using IR imaging.
+Clouds block the readings and affect the data.
+This project will be used along with ground-based instrumentation to measure surface temperature and cloud coverage.
+This will provide critical cloud coverage information for validating ground temperature readings and Landsat’s thermal imaging products.

-## Disclaimers
+## Operating Conditions
+The user is required to have a USB flash drive of at least 128 GB for the system to store the data.

+The ideal environment for the system is a flat, open area with full access to the sky, with little to no buildings and trees.

+The system can NOT operate in the following conditions:
+- Nighttime
+- Heavy rain
+- Snow
+- Temperatures under 32° F
+- Temperatures over 95° F

 ## How to use
 The system is simple to use and quick to set up.
 Our system features a touch screen on the outside of the box where the whole system can be controlled using a GUI.